 “In the financial sector and beyond, there’s a broad movement to move from the idea of ‘open banking’ to ‘open finance’, expanding into other sectors,” explains Ilse.
 “We see it playing out in the UK and Australia where they recently started applying their consumer data right to the energy sector.”

-She acknowledges this is all happening during the time of payments modernization, privacy modernization, digital ID, and a number of other initiatives that will need to be brought together in a functional ecosystem with shared principles.
+She acknowledges this is all happening during the time of payments modernization, privacy modernization, digital ID, and several other initiatives that will need to be brought together in a functional ecosystem with shared principles.

 Data Mobility for Social Good